justnonamenoname/lifeticle/readme.txt

 Ethics

-Studying the workings of qualia can allow for the consideration of morality/ethics from a scientific perspective, and considering it from a scientific perspective can lead to the development of morality/ethics, including in relation to other forms of life.
+Researching the workings of qualia can allow for the consideration of morality/ethics from a scientific perspective, and considering it from a scientific perspective can lead to the development of morality/ethics, including in relation to other forms of life.

 Difference